 Please note that while many courses currently do not show a course description in Albert, descriptions and syllabi can be found on the courses pages of the Study Away website.
 The courses in the Albert course search for a designated site should match the courses page on the Study Away site.
 If you have questions about study away course offerings please contact email@example.com

 Students register for study away courses during registration week at NYU.
 This is typically in mid-late November for the spring term and mid-late April for the fall.
-Registration for Spring 2015 courses will begin the week of November 17, 2014.
+Registration for Fall 2015 courses will begin the week of April 20, 2015.
 Students will be able to view their exact appointment time in Albert.
 View the following guide for instruction: Viewing Appointment Times in Albert

 Unfortunately we cannot guarantee a spot in any course for any student.
 Therefore, we strongly recommend that you have some flexibility in your schedule and that no ONE course is absolutely necessary for your degree progress.
 Some courses abroad, can fill and do run waitlists.
 If you want to take a course that is closed, we recommend that you add yourself to the waitlist.
 (When waitlisting, make sure to use the Swap function so that Albert knows which class to drop you from should a space open up in the course.
 If you already waitlisted but did not use the Swap function, use Edit Swap to set up a swap after the fact.)